 The push pier installation process is as follows:

-- Galvanized steel brackets are mounted to the bottom of your foundation.
+- Galvanized steel brackets are mounted and installed to the bottom of your foundation.

-- Using a large hydraulic ram, galvanized steel piers are driven through the brackets until they reach the load bearing stratum and meet the load requirements specified by an engineer.
+- Using a large hydraulic ram, ram stand, galvanized steel piers (pipe) are driven through the brackets until they reach the load bearing stratum and meet the load requirements specified by an engineer.

-- Once the piers are in place, we’re ready to lift and level the foundation back to a more desired elevation using a synchronized hydraulic lifting system.
+- Once the piers are in place, we’re ready to lift and stabilize the foundation back to a more desired elevation using a synchronized hydraulic lifting system.

 - After the lift is completed and the work is approved by the local building inspector, the lifting system is removed and the holes are backfilled.